 INTEL’S FAKECATCHER

 Intel’s Fake Catcher is a real-time deepfake detection system introduced in November 2022 that aims to combat the rising threat posed by manipulated videos .
-It claims a 96 percent accuracy rate by utilizing a unique method that analyses subtle blood flow changes within the pixels of a video.
+It claims a 96% accuracy rate by utilizing a unique method that analyses subtle blood flow changes within the pixels of a video.
 It leverages Intel’s Xeon Scalable processors and employs specialized software libraries such as Open Vino, Intel® Integrated Performance Primitives, and OpenCV for optimized performance in real-time environments.

 Fake Catcher operates by analysing the pixel data in videos to detect blood flow signals using a technique known as Photoplethysmography (PPG).
 When a person is filmed, changes in blood circulation cause variations in pixel colour, which are difficult for deepfakes to replicate accurately.
 The system collects these signals from strategic points on the face and translates them into spatiotemporal maps, then applies deep learning algorithms to assess whether the video is real or fake, all in real-time.[31]

-DEEPWARE
+Deepware

 The Deep ware is an AI-powered software specifically developed to detect and combat deepfakes, utilizing machine learning algorithms to analyse videos .
 Deep ware provides real-time deepfake detection services accessible to individuals, businesses, and researchers, making it a versatile tool in addressing the challenge of synthetic media.